Baseball Hitting Drills

 Heavy Bat Underload-Overload

-Hitter takes ten swings with a slightly heavier-than-normal bat, then ten with a lighter-than-normal bat, then ten with the regular game bat.
-The contrast trains bat speed and the feeling of the proper swing path.
-Benchmark: measurable increase in exit velocity (or perceived bat speed) on the regular bat after the heavy-light contrast.
-Cue: "feel fast on the light bat, feel strong on the heavy bat, feel both on the game bat."
-Common error: swinging the heavy bat too aggressively and losing form.
-Fix: stay within ten percent heavier than the game bat (a 33-ounce hitter uses a 36-ounce bat, not a 40).
+The hitter takes ten swings with a slightly heavier-than-normal bat, then ten with a lighter-than-normal bat, then ten with the regular game bat.
+The contrast trains bat speed and the feel of the proper swing path.
+Stay within ten percent heavier than the game bat (a 33-ounce hitter uses a 36-ounce bat, not a 40).

-Video tutorials from Driveline Baseball and the Cincinnati Reds drill bank can supplement these in-person reps; pair the video with the benchmark numbers above so players have a measurable target for each rep instead of just a visual to copy.
+Video tutorials from Driveline Baseball and the Cincinnati Reds drill bank can supplement these in-person reps; pair the video with the benchmark numbers on each card so players have a measurable target for every rep instead of just a visual to copy.

 Hitting Drills by Age and Level